 Seriously, you guys: stop buying into this crap.
 Walt Disney Studios/Marvel Studios aren’t paying critics to praise their films and quash those released by Time Warner/DC Entertainment (or vice versa).

-Seriously, this sort of theory has more holes in it than a block a Swiss cheese, but consider the following as the main red flags:
+Seriously, this sort of theory has more holes in it than a block of Swiss cheese, but consider the following as the main red flags:

 - any critic found to be taking part would completely trash their own career; and

 - studios probably aren’t even as hung up on reviews as people think – sure, good write-ups help word of mouth, but plenty of blockbuster films have racked up big bank with barely a kind word.

 No, I think the real reason that the DCEU movies aren’t getting much love from the critics compared to their Marvellous competition – and I say this as someone who skews towards being more of a “DC Guy”, although not by much – is that maybe, just maybe, Marvel’s films have on the whole been better made, pure and simple.